 How can I improve my chances of being accepted?

-If you’re worried about your chances of being accepted for a credit card, a good place to start is using our credit card checker.
-With a few details, we’ll be able to let you know if you could be eligible for a credit card, before you go through the hard credit checks involved with a proper application.
+If you’re worried about not being accepted for a credit card, our credit card check is a good place to start.
+We’ll be able to tell you if you’re likely to be eligible for a credit card, before you go through the hard credit checks involved with the actual application.

-- Prove you’re financially responsible – credit card providers need to feel reassured that you’ll be able to repay the balance on your card each month.
-If you have a bad credit score, or a history of financial struggle, you’ll need to prove that you’ll be able to meet your minimum repayments consistently.
-Reducing any outstanding debt is a great place to start, while even simple things like having direct debits set up and regularly paid proving that you can handle regular financial responsibilities.
+- Prove you’re financially responsible – Credit card providers need to be confident you’ll be able to repay the balance on your card each month.
+If you have a bad credit score, or a history of financial struggles, you’ll need to prove that you’ll be able to meet the minimum repayments consistently.
+Reducing any outstanding debt is a great place to start, but even simple things like setting up monthly direct debits can prove that you’re able to manage regular financial responsibilities.

-- Reduce your debt – outstanding debt can be a fast way of negatively impacting your credit score, which may signal to credit card providers that you aren’t a suitable applicant.
-By reducing your debt, you’ll prove that you can responsibly borrow money, which will reassure lenders and providers that you can be trusted.
+- Reduce your debt – Outstanding debt can very quickly impact your credit score.
+It signals to potential credit card providers that you aren’t a suitable applicant.
+Reduce your debt and you’ll prove that you can be trusted to responsibly borrow money.

-- Affordability improvements – credit providers will assess your general affordability, which is a calculation based on your combined incomings and outgoings.
-If you’re spending more than you earn, then you’re more likely to be refused credit.
+- Affordability improvements – Credit providers will assess your general affordability - a calculation based on your combined incomings and outgoings.
+Simply put, if you spend more than you earn, you’re more likely to be refused credit.

-- Start with a credit builder card – a credit builder card is a great place to start if you’re ineligible for a standard credit card.
-If you can prove to your provider that you can consistently borrow and repay credit against your credit builder card, you’ll improve your credit score and prove that you can handle the responsibility of a standard credit card, which may then come with a higher credit limit and lower interest rates.
+- Start with a credit builder card – A great option if you can’t get a standard credit card.
+Prove to your provider that you can consistently borrow and repay credit against your credit builder card and you’ll improve your credit score.
+This can then boost your eligibility for a standard credit card, which may give you access to higher credit limits and lower interest rates.

 Why use Compare the Market?